Monday, 29 July 2013

 $ ifconfig -a

-Start or stop a specific interface using up and down command as shown below.
+Start or stop a specific interface using up and

 $ ifconfig eth0 up